Blue Jays vs. Rays Prediction

 The Toronto Blue Jays seem to be finding some positive momentum as they head south to face the Tampa Bay Rays on Monday at 7:10PM ET.
 Will it continue?

 Compare odds and from multiple different online sportsbooks and shop for the best lines at our new Baseball Odds & Betting Page.

 Public Betting Trends

-According to oddsmakers, Toronto is favored on the road in this game, as the Blue Jays are getting odds of -155 to win.
-The Rays are listed with a money line of +135 to prevail, while the over/under total has been set at 8 runs.
-The public betting currently has 56% going on Toronto on the road.
+According to oddsmakers, this game is considered even, as both the Blue Jays and the Rays are getting odds of -105 to win.
+The over/under total for the contest is listed at 8 runs.
+The public betting for this game is currently unavailable.
 This information is subject to change, however, so be sure to check out our MLB Public Betting Page for updated figures on the game.

 MLB Betting Trends

 The Blue Jays have won six of their last seven Monday games, but they are just 5-16 in their last 21 games against a left-handed starter.

 The Rays have won five straight Monday games and five of their last six against a team with a losing record.
 However, they are just 4-9 in their last 13 home games.

 Yarbrough has been the guy to come in for the reliever-starter for Tampa in recent outings, but now he actually gets to start.
 I think he will do well against this Toronto lineup.
 The Jays have won four straight, but it was against a very poor Baltimore team and at home.
 I don’t think it continues on the road against a Tampa team that can actually pitch.